 You can search any field defined in the schema.
 A list of the schema fields, along with their field descriptions is available from the Administration> Search > Default Fields tab.
-For instructions on how to view the fields, see "Viewing the Default Fields" on page 189.
+For instructions on how to view the fields, see "Viewing the Default Fields " on page 197.

 Note: Not all ESM event information is available for searching.
 To search for fields not included in the Default Fields list, use the ArcSight Console through a query viewer.
-Refer to the Query Viewers topic in the ArcSight Console User's Guide, available on the ESM documentation page.
+Refer to the Query Viewers topic in the ArcSight Console User's Guide.